quachdoduy/NUX-Root/sources/Iproute2-CLi.md

     - `ip addr add 192.168.2.100/24 dev eth0 label eth0:1` : Add IP alias on eth0:1.

 ## ip route
+- Description:
+    - The `ip route` command is used to manage the routing table in Linux.
+It allows displaying, adding, deleting and changing routes in the network system.
 - Usage:
     - `ip route { list | flush } SELECTOR`
     - `ip route save SELECTOR`